 Our specialists will only remove what is required and in most cases this will be one metre above the floor level.
 The reason why one metre is removed is because damp generally can rise to one metre above ground level however it depends on the site construction and conditions.
 Each case of damp is different and the repair will be determined to suit the property.

-When can I carry out redecoration after the damp proof course?
+When can I carry out redecoration after the damp proofing course?

 The first stage of decoration should be applied once the plaster has dried.
 Use water-based emulsions for the first decoration to walls as vapour will continue to dry from the wall for a period.
 It is not recommended that vinyl paint or wallpaper be applied as the first decoration as this could hold back the drying process and cause damage to your new decoration.